avg-bitsian/avg-bitsian.github.io/pages/about.md

 Hi I am **{{ site.author.name }}**.<br>
 I am a pre-final year student at BITS Pilani, majoring in Manufacturing Engineering. <br>
-I enjoy watching Formula 1, air crash investigations, Gordon Ramsay’s cooking shows, and listening to American 80s Rock music.
-I am an extrovert by nature.
-In my free time, I spend an ungodly amount of time browsing Quora and reddit. <br>
+Most of my time is spent on reading and working on computational neuroscience projects.
+On my off-days, you'll often catch me indulging in my love for Formula 1, air crash investigations, and the culinary genius of Gordon Ramsay.
+My playlist is never complete without 80s Rock or Jazz music. <br>
-Sometimes, I make puns.
+I am an extrovert by nature, occasionaly crafting puns to lighten the mood.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}